Our Highway Network

 Read more about East Sussex Highways services.

-District and borough councils collect litter and do street sweeping.
+District and Borough councils collect litter and carry out street sweeping.

 In addition, East Sussex County Council manage the following highway assets: